Mayo River State Park (North Carolina): History

 In May 2003, the North Carolina General Assembly authorized a state park along the Mayo River, from the Virginia-North Carolina state line, to the river's confluence with the Dan River.

 The Mayo Mountain Access was opened to the public on April 1, 2010, as an interim facility.

 For the first decade of its existence, the park struggled to obtain land with access to the river's edge.
 Most of the state's initial park properties were above the river, where it may be seen, but not reached.

 In 2016, Piedmont Land Conservancy (PLC) acquired a 354 acre tract from Mayo Properties LLC, which ran along both sides the Mayo River for 3 mi.
-The tract was originally assembled by investors in the 1950's, with plans to dam the Mayo as a water reservoir for the City of Greensboro.
+The tract was originally assembled by investors in the 1950s, with plans to dam the Mayo as a water reservoir for the City of Greensboro.
 The plans never came into fruition, as Greensboro aided the development of the Randleman Reservoir on the Deep River instead.
 Duke Energy aided PLC, with a $1.1 million grant for the purchase of the property, as part of their restoration activity for the 2014 Dan River coal ash spill.

 In 2019, PLC acquired another 64 acre tract, which included Mayo Beach and the Boiling Hole.
 A former property of Washington Mills Company, the linear track consists of 1.2 mi of the river's right and left banks, and it tied several existing park parcels together.
 Duke Energy provided a $363,000 grant for the acquisition.